 House Staunton of Rook's Rest

 House Staunton is an old Crownlands house sworn directly to the Iron Throne, its history indelibly marked by the Dance of the Dragons.
-During the war, Lord Edric Staunton sat upon Queen Rhaenyra Targaryen’s Black Council, binding his house firmly to her cause.
+At the outbreak of the war, Lord Staunton of Rook's Rest declared for the Blacks and sat among the lesser lords of Rhaenyra Targaryen's Black Council, binding his house firmly to her cause.

-After his death, Lord Edric’s widow took charge of Rook’s Rest, preserving what remained of the house through the war’s bitter end.
-Her resolve was shown during the Hour of the Wolf, when Cregan Stark and his northmen secured King’s Landing for the young Aegon III Targaryen.
-Riding from Duskendale to the capital, she accompanied the forces of Corwyn Corbray and Clement Celtigar, placing House Staunton decisively on the side of the restored crown.
+After his death, his widow took charge of Rook's Rest and held the house together through the war's bitter end.
+Her resolve was made plain during the Hour of the Wolf, when she rode from Duskendale to King's Landing alongside Ser Corwyn Corbray and Lord Clement Celtigar, placing House Staunton on the side of the young Aegon III as he was secured on the throne.

 By 140 AC, House Staunton endures, its name synonymous with sacrifice, its seat forever linked to one of the Dance's bloodiest moments, and its loyalty to the realm proven at grievous cost.